darwin7381/dynamic-video-editor/README.md

 ## License

-This demo is licensed under the MIT license.
-Please refer to the [LICENSE](https://github.com/Creatomate/video-preview-demo/blob/main/LICENSE) for more information.
+This project is licensed under the MIT license.
+Please refer to the [LICENSE](https://github.com/darwin7381/dynamic-video-editor/blob/main/LICENSE) for more information.